kyminbb/ckad-prep/README.md

     - If required, and the affinity rules are not matched, then the pod will not be scheduled
   - DuringExecution - state where pod has been running, and change is made in the environment
     - If required, and the affinity rules are not matched, then the running pod will be evicted or terminated

+## Multi-Container Pod

+### Design Patterns

+- Sidecar
+  - Deploying a logging agent alongside a web server to collect logs and forward them to the central log server
+- Adaptor
+  - Before sending logs to the central server, converts them to a common format
+- Ambassador
+  - Modifies connectivity in application code depending on the environment (development, test, production)